 Suspension of Your Virginia Operators License: After being charged with a DUI offense, your license is administratively suspended for seven days.
 If convicted, however, your license will be suspended for one year.
 The court may, in its discretion, issue you a restricted license, and you should consult with an attorney as to whether you qualify for a restricted license and what restrictions you may be subject to.

 Additional DWI Penalties: In addition to the above, you will be required to enroll in an Alcohol Safety Action Program (ASAP).
 Further, you may be required to have an ignition interlock device (IID) installed on any vehicle you own or operate for a minimum of six months.
 Lastly, a DUI conviction may remain on your record indefinitely.

-Virginia DUI Second Offense Fines: If convicted for a second DUI, the driver must pay a fine of at least $500.
+Virginia DUI Second Offense Fines: If convicted for a second DUI within 10 or fewer years, the driver must pay a fine of at least $500.
 Similar to a DUI first offense, the maximum fine is $2,500.

 Suspension of Your Virginia Operators License: Unlike a DUI first, the license revocation period for a DUI second is indefinite.